 Advertisement

-While we’d just put on a slightly thicker coat in countries like the UK, the striking seasonal differences here in Italy mean that the arrival of autumn heralds a complete cambio dell'armadio (wardrobe change).
+The striking seasonal differences here in Italy mean that the arrival of autumn heralds a complete cambio dell'armadio (wardrobe switch) - a major family project that can take up whole weekends.

-If someone is imbottito, they're wrapped up particularly well against the cold.
+So if someone is imbottito, they're wrapped up particularly well against the cold (real or perceived).

-It might not be the most obvious adjective to use, as it comes from the verb imbottire, similar to riempire, it means to "stuff", "pad", or "fill" something - like a cushion, or a sandwich.
+It might not be the most obvious adjective to use, as the verb imbottire means to 'stuff', 'pad', or 'fill' something.
+Like a cushion, or a sandwich.

 It comes from the word for barrel: una botte - imagine a fat, wooden barrel filled to bursting.

-- I wrapped up well before going out
+- You need to wrap up warm before going out

-There is after all a reason for the snug seasonal outfits: the dreaded colpo d'aria, or "chill" which, as nonna will remind you, you could easily catch if you go outside, or sit inside next to a window, without being adequately imbottito.
+There is a reason for the snug seasonal outfits: the dreaded colpo d'aria, or 'chill' which, as nonna will remind you, you could easily catch if you go outside, or sit near a window, without being adequately imbottito.

 So if someone tells you: